Faulty Phone Battery May Have Caused Fire That Brought Down EgyptAir Flight MS80

 Lawyers extensively use this patent titled, "A Method and Process of Turning Money into Evidence".

-I don't know about no airliner, but I saw the video of CeeLo's head getting blown clean off by a Samsung Note.
-Neither Vladimir Putin or Donald Trump have accounted for their whereabouts when that happened, so until someone says different, I'm assuming it was because he wouldn't sing "Shower Me With Your Love" at the inauguration.

-The story smells fishy (Score:3)
+The story smells fishy (Score:2, Interesting)

 The batteries burn, not violently explode.
 The pilots would have seen and smelt smoke, and done something about it, like move the phone out of the cockpit.